uncw-library/vivo-docker2/README.md

 The spliting of the large integer into groups of 3 is important.

-So, a file in this repo's ./siteData/uploads/file_storage_root/a~n/123/456/789/0/personImage.jpg maps to the two locations above.
+So, a file in this repo's ./instanceData/uploads/file_storage_root/a~n/123/456/789/0/personImage.jpg maps to the two locations above.

 We use vivo_data_update app to fetch and organize the person images into ./siteData/uploads/

 ## Automatic import/refresh

 Our use-case is:
 - One userdata.ttl file (turtle fileformat), created outside of Vivo, holding all the site data for profiles.
-Place it at ./siteData/userdata.ttl.
+Place it at ./instanceData/turtles/userdata.ttl.
 When starting the vivo instance, userdata.ttl is autoingested into Vivo.
 - One folder with profile images, created outside of Vivo.
-Place it at ./siteData/uploads.
+Place it at ./instanceData/uploads.
 Check that the namespaces file in that folder has your site's namespace.
 - One featuredFaculty.ttl file, created outside of Vivo, holding site data for our custom FeaturedFaculty homepage display.
+Place it at ./instanceData/turtles/featuredFaculty.ttl.

-To do a data refresh, replace some files in ./siteData with a new version.
+To do a data refresh, replace some files in ./instanceData with a new version.
 Restarting Vivo autoupdates any changes.

 # Acknowledgements: